-Plan Descriptions - Port participates in an agent multiple-employer defined benefit other postemployment benefits plan (the OPEB Plan).
-The OPEB Plan is maintained by the City and is administered through the City's Health Service System.
+Plan Descriptions - Port participates in a single-employer defined benefit other postemployment benefits plan (the OPEB Plan), which is administered through the City's Health Service System in the Retiree Health Care Trust Fund (Trust Fund).
 It provides postemployment medical, dental and vision insurance benefits to eligible employees, retired employees, surviving spouses, and domestic partners.
 Health benefit provisions are established and may be amended through negotiations between the City and the respective bargaining units.
 The City does not issue a separate report on its other postemployment benefit plan.